1. What is a settlement agreement?

 2. What does Without Prejudice and Subject to Contract mean?

 Settlement agreements are usually marked at the top or on the front page, Without Prejudice and Subject to Contract.
-This means that by being marked Without Prejudice it means that the settlement agreement cannot be used as evidence in Court or Employment Tribunal proceedings.
+This means that being marked Without Prejudice it means that the settlement agreement cannot be used as evidence in Court or Employment Tribunal proceedings.
 By being marked Subject to Contract it means that the settlement agreement will not be binding on the parties until it is signed by the employee and the employer.
 There is normally a clause towards the end of the settlement agreement which states that the agreement is without prejudice and subject to contract and will only become open and binding once signed by all parties.
 As such, until it is properly signed, neither party is bound by any of the obligations contained in the settlement agreement.

 3. What conditions have to be met to make the settlement agreement legally binding and enforceable?